Definition of Allusion

 For instance, you make a literary allusion the moment you say, “I do not approve of this quixotic idea,” Quixotic means stupid and impractical derived from Cervantes’s “Don Quixote”, a story of a foolish knight and his misadventures.

 The use allusions are not confined to literature alone.
 Their occurrence is fairly common in our daily speech.
 Look at some common examples of allusions in everyday life:

-- “Hey!
-Guess who the new Newton of our school is?” – “Newton”, here means a genius student, alludes to a famous scientist.
+- – “Newton”, means a genius student, alludes to a famous scientist Isaac Newton.

-- ‘“Stop acting like my ex-husband please.” – Apart from scholarly allusions we refer to common people and places in our speech.
+- – Apart from scholarly allusions we refer to common people and places in our speech.